 Here are a few pictures from yesterday to show you some of the progress in the different spaces:

 New french doors.
 They look so good compared to what was in there!
 It was previously a fixed window and a door next to it.
 The functional french doors really make it look so much better.
 My contractor budgeted $1200 for the doors, but I got these for $300 off of craigslist.
 What a steal!
 They were the floor model from Home Depot and were in great shape other than a scratch on the exterior side.
 I can live with that!
+I also had to look for garage builder IL when I found out that the garage door spring needed to get fixed.

 The hood/vent cabinet looks funny to me so I’m meeting with my contractor Monday to have it changed up a bit.
 It just needs a wider base and different trim.